atomia/atomia-nagios-plugins/readme.md

 This script checks certificate expiration dates on the Windows server.
 The script will list all certificates from store, and alert if they are near expiration dates and due for renewal.

 ### Parameters
-Without parameters, default values 15 and 30 are used for warning and critical, respectively.
-Custom values can be used.
-Warning value should be set first, and critical value should be set second.
-However, the script will automatically recognize lower value and use it as critical threshold.
+Without parameters, the script will by default use "Cert:\LocalMachine\My" cert store and values 15 and 30 for warning and critical thresholds, respectively.
+The script will automatically recognize lower value and use it as critical threshold instead.
+Custom values can be set:
 ```
+.\check_certs.ps1
+    -CriticalThreshold 10
-.\check_certs.ps1 10 20
+    -WarningThreshold 20
-    10 - value for WARNING
-    20 - value for CRITICAL
+    -storeLocation "Cert:\LocalMachine\Root"
 ```

 ### Exit codes